Army Cadet Force: Ranks

 Ranks in the ACF follow the pattern of those in the British Army.

 Cadet ranks

 As well as learning new skills by working through the APC syllabus, experienced cadets can be awarded a rank.
 As the Army allows its soldiers to take on responsibility and leadership as non-commissioned officers (NCOs), so too does the ACF.

 Cadet NCOs wear the issued cadet rank slides, pictured above.
-The titles of some ranks may vary as cadet detachments are affiliated to Army regiments and adopt their terminology.
-There is usually only one Cadet RSM per county or sector.

 Although promotion is based on merit rather than progression through the APC syllabus, the following criteria must be met before a cadet is eligible for promotion: